Getting Started on Heroku with Ruby

 Your bundle is complete!

-The Rails app also uses a database, so you’ll have to create the appropriate database and table using the rake task:
+The sample app uses a database, so you must create the appropriate database and table locally using the rake

 $ bundle exec rake db:create db:migrate